cmariesprp/laravel-snowflake/README.md

 ### Concurrency

-The package includes a `LaravelCacheResolver` for PHP Snowflake, which utilizes a cache repository to manage the generation of multiple concurrent IDs within the same microsecond.
+The package includes a `LaravelSequenceResolver` for PHP Snowflake, which utilizes a cache repository to manage the generation of multiple concurrent IDs within the same microsecond.

 You can configure various cache-related options, such as: